microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge03.md

 The purpose of this challenge is threefold:
 1. Explore new features of SQL Server that may improve performance intrinsically
-1. Ensure would-be data engineers and DBAs are comfortable evaluating performance
+1. Ensure would-be data engineers and DBAs are comfortable monitoring, evaluating performance
 1. Leverage newer tools like Azure Data Explorer and Notebooks

 ### Explore new features